csakshi07/TheCoronaBot/README.md

 ## Tools / Services used :

+I have solely made this project from frontend to the backend by using the following services :
 - Microsoft Azure Services such as :
   - Cognitive Services (QnA Maker)
   - Azure Bot Services
   - App Services
   - Static Web Apps

 - HTML
 - CSS
+-
+Additional information is given in the video through the subtitles and please select the video quality from the settings which is in the bottom.

 ## Description / Features :

 - This bot guide people about the do's and don'ts of the virus.
 - It understands words and then give the prefered answer to the user.
-- It has great responsiveness as it gives solution to the given question in seconds.
+- It has great responsiveness once it picks the speed and it gives solution to the given question in seconds.

 ## GIF Image :